Best universities in Mexico 2022

 After Brazil, Mexico is the biggest economic player in Latin America and is becoming one of the world’s fastest-growing economies.
 Its excellent transport infrastructure, emergent higher education system and buzzing capital city make it an enticing and exciting choice in which to pursue further education.

 Below are some of the best universities to study at in Mexico, based on the Times Higher Education World University Rankings 2022.

 Top universities in Mexico

-Established in 1943 by a group of local businessmen, the Monterrey Institute of Technology and Higher Education is one of the largest private, non-sectarian and co-educational campus universities in Latin America, with more than 90,000 students at high school, undergraduate and postgraduate levels.
+Established in 1943 by a group of local businessmen, the Monterrey Institute of Technology is one of the largest private, non-sectarian and co-educational campus universities in Latin America, with more than 90,000 students at high school, undergraduate and postgraduate levels.